 The inside surface of the fastener that is in direct or indirect contact with the horse's skin must be non-abrasive.
 All fasteners must be one-directional, that is, the strap must be attached directly from one side of the boot to the fastening component on the other side of the boot but must not wrap around the entire boot.
-Velcro-type fasteners may be secured with another Velcro-type strap extending vertically over the fastener where it is attached to the fastening component (for examples, refer to FEI Jumping Stewards' Manual Annexes).
+Velcro-type fasteners may be secured with another Velcro-type strap extending vertically over the fastener where it is attached to the fastening component (for examples, refer to FEI Tack, Equipment and Dress Database or the FEI TackAppJumping Stewards' Manual Annexes).
 No mechanism that allows the fastener to double back on itself or that allows leverage of any kind to be applied to the fastener is permitted.